delphian/ppcl-library/README.md

 Powers Process Control Language (PPCL) Library.
 Example programs and generic code snippets.

-See https://gist.github.com/delphian/5906264 For the standard template.
+See https://gist.github.com/delphian/5906264 for the standard template.
 All programs should conform to this generic template style.

 #### Powers Process Control Language ####